thuytien140894/CMPS203/README.md

                  Seq Stm Stm
                  If BExp Stm Stm
                  While BExp Stm
-                 For Stm BExp Stm

-Note: An additional feature added to WHILE is the **for** command.
+Note: An additional features added to WHILE are division and greater than comparison.

 To run this program, make sure that Haskell and the Stack build tool are installed on the system.